-With the help of the CareClinic’s journal feature, you will regain a sense of control over your condition and your life in general.
-The pain diary is excellent for figuring out patterns and identifying pain flare-ups.
-You can use it to create a self-care plan and enter information about weather changes, current diet and level of physical activity.
+With the help of the CareClinic personal journal feature, you will regain a sense of control over your condition and your life in general.
+A daily pain diary is excellent for figuring out patterns and identifying pain flare-ups.
+You can use it to create a self-care plan and enter information about weather changes, current diet, and level of physical activity.

 You will get a better understanding of what works, opting for therapies that are more effective when it comes to pain relief.

-From another perspective, it should be mentioned that the pain diary will improve communication with your treating physician.
+Your pain diary should improve communication with the treating physician.
 It will help both of you find answers to questions about your manifestations.
 What is more, you will finally be able to take an active role in the actual pain management.

 What kind of information should you add in the pain diary?

-First of all, you are recommended to create as many entries as you want, as frequent entries will only offer a clearer perspective over your medical history.
-Many people prefer to stick to a regular schedule and enter their symptoms three times a day, for example, in the morning, at noon and at night.
+It is recommended that you create as many entries as needed daily.
+Frequent entries will provide a clearer perspective of your medical history over time.
+Many people prefer to stick to a regular schedule and enter their symptoms three times a day.
+As an example, an entry is made in the morning, at noon and at night.

 You can mention the location of the pain, how intense it was (rating scale is available), how often it appeared and how long it lasted.
 For each pain episode, you can mention whether it influenced daily activities; you can specify if you had difficulties sleeping or were unable to eat, work, etc. The diary can include information about current treatments and therapies, as well as any other kind of details you believe to be useful.

 In making notes about pain episodes, you should not hesitate to be as descriptive as you can.
 You can describe the pain as “throbbing”, “burning”, “shooting”, “stabbing” or “pounding”.
 Also, try to notice if the pain has the tendency to move around and if there are other manifestations present.
-Enter all of these details into the CareClinic pain diary and save them for future use.
+Enter all of these details into your daily pain diary and save them for future use.

-CareClinic allows you to create a complex self-care plan, with the documentation of the pain episodes being just a part of it.
+CareClinic allows you to create a complex self-care plan.
+The documentation of pain episodes is just a small component of your plan.
 You can rely on this tool to be reminded of doctor appointments, to take your medication and to establish goals regarding both nutrition and physical exercise.
 All of these features come together to help you cope with your condition and feel better overall.